msgpack/msgpack-java/msgpack-jackson/README.md

 ### Deserialize multiple values without closing an input stream

 `com.fasterxml.jackson.databind.ObjectMapper` closes an input stream by default after it reads a value.
-If you want to deserialize multiple values in a row witout closing an output stream, set `JsonParser.Feature.AUTO_CLOSE_SOURCE` to false.
+If you want to deserialize multiple values in a row without closing an output stream, set `JsonParser.Feature.AUTO_CLOSE_SOURCE` to false.

 ```java
   MessagePacker packer = MessagePack.newDefaultPacker(new FileOutputStream(tempFile));